-the Asia-Pacific region and South Asia provides the largest portion, namely 58% of the total increase in world oil demand.
+The World Economic Review [2] reports that the transportation and industrial sectors are the biggest contributors to world oil needs with an average growth of 1.2% per year until 2030.
+And noteworthy is countries in the Asia-Pacific region and South Asia provides the largest portion, namely 58% of the total increase in world oil demand.
 This is considering that in the region there are developing countries with very large populations such as Indonesia, India, Vietnam, and developed countries like China (consumption of oil ranks third in the world).

 Among the end-users, the industry is the biggest user.
 The industrial sector alone consumes 30% of total energy consumption in the end-user sector.
 Energy use in the industrial sector in 2012 reached 457 Mboe.
 This figure is slightly lower compared to the use of industrial energy in the previous period, which is 458 Mboe.
 Meanwhile, in the same year, transportation was the biggest oil user sector compared to other sectors.
-As in the previous period, the level of oil consumption in the transportation sector is still very dominant, almost reaching 100% of the total energy use in the transportation sector (Ministry of Energy and Mineral Resources of Indonesia, 2013):
+As in the previous period, the level of oil consumption in the transportation sector is still very dominant, almost reaching 100% of the total energy use in the transportation sector.